LeelaChessZero/lczero.org/content/dev/wiki/Running-lc0-on-Android-with-a-Chess-App.md

 ### Unofficial builds for version 0.23

+Now that the Android builds are official there is no need to use other ones.
+The following builds are left here just for reference.

 |  Architecture   |  Eigen   | OpenBLAS  |   OpenCL   |
 |:----------------|:---------:|:---------:|:---------:|
 | armv7-a     |   [link](https://github.com/LeelaChessZero/lc0/files/3909474/lc0-0.23-eigen-armv7.zip)  |  [link](https://github.com/LeelaChessZero/lc0/files/3909472/lc0-0.23-blas-armv7.zip)   |   [link](https://github.com/LeelaChessZero/lc0/files/3909475/lc0-0.23-opencl-armv7.zip)    |